Pedr0S22/Accident-Congestion-Prediction/README.md

 ## Run Instructions

-You must have python 3.11.5 version and jupyter kernel for this version installed, aswell as the following packages:
+Make sure you have Python installed, along with a Jupyter kernel for your Python version.
+You will also need the following packages:

 - **Scikit-Learn:** Utilized for constructing, training, optimizing, and evaluating machine learning models.
 - **Pandas, NumPy, Itertools, Collections:** Used for data manipulation, preprocessing, and feature engineering tasks.